Online unsupervised deep unfolding for MIMO channel estimation: Problem formulation

-Let us denote $\{g_1,\dots,g_N\}$ the complex gains of the base stations antennas and $\{\overrightarrow{a_1},\dots,\overrightarrow{a_N}\}$ their positions with respect to the centroid of the antenna array.
+{\bf Physical model.}Let us denote $\{g_1,\dots,g_N\}$ the complex gains of the base stations antennas and $\{\overrightarrow{a_1},\dots,\overrightarrow{a_N}\}$ their positions with respect to the centroid of the antenna array.
 Then, under the plane wave assumption and assuming omnidirectional antennas (isotropic radiation patterns), the channel resulting from a single propagation path with direction of arrival (DoA) $\overrightarrow{u}$ is proportional to the \emph{steering vector}

 which reads $\mathbf{h} = \beta \mathbf{e}(\overrightarrow{u}),$ with $\beta \in \mathbb{C}$.
-In that case, a sensible estimation strategy \cite{Sayeed2002,Bajwa2010,Lemagoarou2018} is to build a dictionary of steering vectors corresponding to $A$ potential DoAs: $\mathbf{E} \triangleq $ and to compute a channel estimate with the procedure
+In that case, a sensible estimation strategy \cite{Sayeed2002,Lemagoarou2018} is to build a dictionary of steering vectors corresponding to $A$ potential DoAs: $\mathbf{E} \triangleq $ and to compute a channel estimate with the procedure

-The first step of this procedure amounts to find the column of the dictionary the most correlated with the observation to estimate the DoA and the second step amounts to project the observation on the corresponding steering vector.
+The first step of this procedure amounts to find in the dictionary the most correlated column with the observation to estimate the DoA and the second step amounts to project the observation on the corresponding steering vector.
 The SNR at the output of this procedure reads

 and we have at best $\text{SNR}_\text{out} =N\text{SNR}_\text{in}$ (neglecting the discretization error).